chrisBirmingham/lolcat/README.md

 * (gnu) make
 * A version of gcc or clang that supports c11
 * A (*)nix based operating system.
+* glibc >= 2.36 or libbsd on non bsd systems for arc4random support

 ## Installation